merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2020-07-17-lgpl-copyleft-snaps.md

 No.

 When you add copyleft code to your application, you need to open source your entire application.
 The GPL is the most widely-used copyleft license and it uses the term *combined work* to describe an application which includes GPL code.
-The entire *combined work* needs to be open source, even is only a small part of it is GPL.
+The entire *combined work* needs to be open source, even if only a small part is GPL.

 The GPL clearly makes the distinction between a "combined work" and an “aggregate”: